 - Speed Dial: Dial just one digit to get your most frequently called numbers.

 - Unlimited Call Queues: No matter how high your call volume is, you can route your calls efficiently and minimize confusion and hold time by setting proper hold queues

 - Unlimited Extensions: You are not limited to one extension per seat.
 Multiple users can use the same phones and have their voice mailbox.
 In addition, your extension can be a 3-,4-,5, or 6-digit number

 - Visual Dial Plan Editor: The easiest way to program your auto-attendant.
 In your user portal, you can design a call flow by dragging-and-dropping icons.
 If you can make a flow chart, you can configure how inbound calls are routed.

 - Voicemail to Email: No need to sign in to hear your voicemail messages, a copy of your voice mail message will be sent to your email.

 - Wait Time Announcement: Callers on hold get to know ahead of time how long to expect to wait on hold before reaching an agent.
 Callers may opt not to call during peak times if they know how long they’ll have to wait.

-While location may vary price, some features, though included, may affect pricing as well.
-One feature in particular is the Call recording feature.
-While setup is free, there is a rate charge to this feature.
+While the location may vary the price, some features, though included, may affect pricing as well.
+One feature, in particular, is the Call recording feature.
+While the setup is free, there is a rate charge to this feature.
 Though it is relatively inexpensive at around $0.02 per minute, it is still a factor customers should be aware of before using the feature.